What is Moby?

 - Anyone curious about Docker internals and how it’s built

-Moby is NOT recommended for:
+Moby is NOT recommended for the following use cases:

 - Application developers looking for an easy way to run their applications in containers.
 We recommend Docker CE instead.